robert-westenberger/knowledgebase/sicp-js-exercises.md

              : error(z, "Unknown type -- angle");
 }
 ```
 * Data-directed style - Operation name and type ( for example, real_part and rectangular in a complex number system ) are used to lookup operation in a 2D table and call it.
-We don't need to know about how operations are represented internally.
+We don't need to know about how operations are represented internally. **This would be the best choice to add in new types.**
 ```
 function install_rectangular_package() {
     // internal functions